Paulo Coelho

-Paulo Coelho de Souza (/ˈkwɛl.juː, kuˈɛl.juː, -joʊ/ KWEL-yoo-,_-koo-EL-yoo-,_--yoh, /pt/; born 24 August 1947) is a Brazilian lyricist and novelist and a member of the Brazilian Academy of Letters since 2002.
-His 1988 novel The Alchemist became an international best-seller.
+Paulo Coelho de Souza (/ˈkwɛl.juː, kuˈɛl.juː, -joʊ/ KWEL-yoo-,_-koo-EL-yoo-,_--yoh, /pt/; born 24 August 1947) is a Brazilian lyricist and novelist.
+He has been a member of the Brazilian Academy of Letters since 2002.
+His 1988 novel The Alchemist is an international best-seller.

 Early life

 Paulo Coelho was born on 24 August 1947 in Rio de Janeiro, Brazil, and attended a Jesuit school.
 At age 17, Coelho's parents committed him to a mental institution from which he escaped three times before being released at the age of 20.
-Coelho later remarked that "It wasn't that they wanted to hurt me, but they didn't know what to do...
-They did not do that to destroy me, they did that to save me."

 On his parents' wishes, Coelho enrolled in law school and abandoned his dream of becoming a writer.
-One year later, he dropped out and lived life as a hippie, travelling through South America, North Africa, Mexico, and Europe and started using drugs in the 1960s.
+One year later, he dropped out and lived life as a hippie, travelling through South America, North Africa, Mexico, and Europe.
+He started using drugs in the 1960s.

 Career

-Songwriting

-Upon his return to Brazil, Coelho worked as a songwriter, composing lyrics for Elis Regina, Rita Lee, and Brazilian icon Raul Seixas.
-Composing with Raul led to Coelho being associated with magic and occultism, due to the content of some songs.
-He is often accused of these songs being rip-offs of foreign songs not well known in Brazil at the time.
-In 1974, by his account, he was arrested for "subversive" activities and tortured by the ruling military government, who had taken power ten years earlier and viewed his lyrics as left-wing and dangerous.
-Coelho also worked as an actor, journalist and theatre director before pursuing his writing career.
+Upon his return to Brazil, Coelho worked as a songwriter, composing lyrics for Elis Regina, Rita Lee, and Raul Seixas.
+In 1974, Coelho was arrested for "subversive" activities and was tortured while in custody.
+Coelho also worked as an actor, journalist, and theatre director before pursuing his writing career.

-In 1986, Coelho walked the 500-plus-mile Road of Santiago de Compostela in northwestern Spain.
-On the path, he had a spiritual awakening, which he described autobiographically in The Pilgrimage.
-In an interview, Coelho stated "[In 1986], I was very happy in the things I was doing.
-I was doing something that gave me food and water – to use the metaphor in The Alchemist, I was working, I had a person whom I loved, I had money, but I was not fulfilling my dream.
-My dream was, and still is, to be a writer."
-Coelho would leave his lucrative career as a songwriter and pursue writing full-time.